-0.15 FFTS 01.00 Metabolism provides the fuels and molecules for life.
+0.15 FFTS OL, OC 18 points Metabolism provides the fuels and molecules for life.
 How metabolic processes are regulated and coordinated in animals.
 Human disease states that arise from metabolic

 BIOC 192, CELS 191, CHEM 191 and 18 further points